-Representing City.
-If a Council member appears before another governmental agency or organization to give a statement on an issue, the Council member must state: 1) whether the statement reflects personal opinion or is the official position of the City; 2) whether the statement is supported by a majority of the Council.
+- 8.1 Ethics.
+All Council members shall review and observe the requirements of state ethics law.
+In addition to complying with state ethics law, all Council members shall refrain from taking action which benefits special interest groups or persons at the expense of the City as a whole. - Representing City.
+If a Council member appears before another governmental agency, the media or an organization to give a statement on an issue, the Council member must state: 1) whether the statement reflects personal opinion or is the official position of the City; 2) whether the statement is supported by a majority of the Council.
 If the Council member is representing the City, the Council member must support and advocate for the official City position on the issue rather than a personal viewpoint.

-7.2 Censure Process
+8.3 Censure Process